Rushikesh65/Rushikesh65/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My areas of specialization with 2.5 years of professional experience in Infosys and HP Inc include Data Engineering & Analytics, Data Warehousing, Business Intelligence, Data Automation, and Visualization.
+I have 2.5 years of professional experience working in Infosys and HP Inc as Data Engineer & Analyst doing Data Warehousing, Business Intelligence, Data Automation, and Visualization.
 My impetus to learn new things and my passion for discovering the creative aspect of analytics with my curiosity to understand data and explore ways to communicate insights has always been the reason to keep me motivated.
-I have worked for multiple clients including Financial and Operational data Management, developing problem-solving skills, manipulating, and analyzing large data sets, and using them to identify trends, doing Root Cause Analysis, and drawing meaningful conclusions to inform strategic business decisions.

 Here are a few skill sets that I possess:
 Programming Languages: SQL, PL/SQL, R, Python